JLSB EndNote Style |

 - Use a space after authors’ initials.

-- The color of references in the text of article is blue.
+- The color of references in the text of the article is blue.
 Example: [1, 2].

 - At least 35% of the references of any submitted manuscript (for all types of article) should include scientific results published in the last five years.